exonwarrior/www.aberlag.com/rules/index.md

 When tagging another player, you should call &quot;**HIT**&quot; to ensure the other player notices that they have been tagged.

 - **Foam dart/disc blasters**
   <br/> Players are tagged by a direct hit from a projectile.
-Hits to the feet do not count, though hits to equipment do.
+Hits to the feet or blaster do not count.
 - **Thrown weapons**
-  <br/> Rolled up socks or soft beanbags can be used as thrown weapons, and tag players in the same way as blasters.
+  <br/> Rolled up socks or soft beanbags are used as thrown weapons, and tag players in the same way as blasters.
 - **Melee weapons**
-  <br/> LARP-style melee weapons can tag a player simply by touching them.
+  <br/> LARP-style melee weapons tag a player simply by touching them.
   <br/> *Players using melee weapons must have permission from both the current Safety Officer and the current moderator.*

 *[direct hit]: The projectile hitting the player or the players equipment and coming to a full stop.